iiljina/iiljina.github.io/_projects/IntSoc.md

 In my third year in the Society, I was asked to become the Society's president.
 At the end of that year, I was one of the five students shortlisted in the Society Officer of the Year category of the ncl+ Extra-Curricular Activity Awards competition.

-"The amount of work, effort and passion she has put into IntSoc Newcastle is unbelievable!
-And it made us the incredible organisation and community we are today!"
+> The amount of work, effort and passion she has put into IntSoc Newcastle is unbelievable!
+And it made us the incredible organisation and community we are today!

-Alex Svalova, IntSoc Secretary 09/2013-05/2014
+**Alex Svalova**, IntSoc Secretary 09/2013&nbsp;-&nbsp;05/2014

 {% include image_row.html
     gallery="images"